Penicillin G Procaine

 Refer to adult dosing.

-Syphilis (congenital): Infants and Children: IM: 50,000 units/kg/dose once daily for 10 days; if more than 1 day of therapy is missed, the entire course should be restarted (CDC [Workowski 2015])
+Congenital: Infants and Children: IM: 50,000 units/kg/day once daily for 10 days; maximum daily dose: 2.4 million units/day; if more than 1 day of therapy is missed, the entire course should be restarted (CDC [Workowski 2015]); in HIV-exposed/-positive patients, penicillin G procaine is not the preferred therapy due to poor CNS penetration (HHS [OI pediatric 2016]).

 Store at 2°C to 8°C (36°F to 46°F).
 Keep from freezing.